CSCfi/swift-browser-ui/README.md

 1. Full backend running, as shown above
 2. Building the `wasm` code for encryption support
+3. Having `Openstack command-line client` installed
-3. using a specific command for generating data
+4. using a specific command for generating data (optional)

 The wasm code is built automatically when using `npm` commands.
 It can also be triggered by running `npm run build-wasm`

+`Openstack command-line client` can be installed with `pip` by running

+    pip install python-openstackclient

 > NOTE: Remember that the encrypted upload features cannot be used without
 > having trusted TLS set up on all backend services.